RyanBerliner/ryanberliner.github.io/_posts/2021-12-29-v0-js-bike-geometry.md

 I used photoshop a fair bit a long time ago, and recall how nice it was to be able to change brush fade, size, and exclude/include using the keyboard and mouse movements... so I implemented basically the same thing as what I remember.
 Holding down the command key and moving the mouse around changes size and fade, and hitting "r" changes from additive to subractive (erase).

 The thing that made this difficult was the resolution of mouse movements being fairly low.
-For instance, if you move your mouse quickly, the points that make up your stroke may be very var apart, and you need to "fill in the blanks" between the stroke points.
-If you didn't do this, you would just see a bunch of spaced out circles where easy mouse location was recorded.
+For instance, if you move your mouse quickly, the points that make up your stroke may be very far apart, and you need to "fill in the blanks" between the stroke points.
+If you didn't do this, you would just see a bunch of spaced out circles where each mouse location was recorded.

 <h3>Distortion Types</h3>